 Description

-MATERIALS and PLAN: Pulhamite of varied colours in imitation of geological strata, overlaying a base of mixed masonry hardcore, with terracotta embellishments.
-The Pulhamite forms the sides of an artificial gorge, through which the roadway of Madeira Walk follows a sinuous route as it climbs uphill for a distance of approximately 180metres.
-The Pulhamite rockwork is arranged at either side of the road and varies in height from approximately 1 to 4m.
+The structures are primarily constructed from Pulhamite, a patented artificial stone, in a variety of colours intended to mimic natural geological layers.
+This rests upon a base of mixed masonry hardcore, with terracotta embellishments.
+The Pulhamite forms the sides of a fabricated gorge, with the roadway of Madeira Walk following a winding route uphill for about 180 metres.
+The Pulhamite rockwork varies in height from approximately 1 to 4 metres and is arranged on either side of the road.

-EXTERIOR: the northern range begins at the junction of Madeira Walk, Harbour Parade and Albion Place with a cylindrical terracotta capped pier bearing coats of arms (the Cinque Ports, Ramsgate etc.).
-From here a mid-C20, concrete balustrade (replacing the terracotta original) follows up along the south side of Albion Place for approximately 70m, with Pulhamite rock formations stepping down beneath it to connect with the Madeira Walk roadside.
-Where Albion Gardens begins at the end of this run there is a second capped pier and a dog-legged stair gives access back down to Madeira Walk.
-The final section of balustrade after the stair is missing, due to damage.
-Grottos containing benches sit either side at the base of the stair on Madeira Walk.
-To the near centre of the northern range is a cascade which flows from Albion Gardens under a short bridge, also of Pulhamite, down to a pond by Madeira Walk.
-Behind the cascade, and towards the end of Madeira Walk, further small outcrops of Pulhamite shelter seating areas.
-The War Memorial, which stands to the south-east of the cascade, was erected in 1920 and designed by Gilbert Bayes and is separately listed (LE 1085348).
+The northern range begins at the junction of Madeira Walk, Harbour Parade, and Albion Place, featuring a cylindrical terracotta-capped pier displaying coats of arms, including those of the Cinque Ports and Ramsgate.
+A mid-20th century concrete balustrade, replacing the original terracotta, runs along the south side of Albion Place for approximately 70 metres, with Pulhamite rock formations stepping down beneath it to connect with the roadside.
+At Albion Gardens, a second capped pier is present and a dog-legged stair provides access back down to Madeira Walk.
+A section of the balustrade is missing due to damage.
+Grottos containing benches are positioned either side of the stair on Madeira Walk.
+A cascade flows from Albion Gardens under a short Pulhamite bridge, down to a pond by Madeira Walk.
+Behind the cascade and towards the end of Madeira Walk, smaller Pulhamite outcrops shelter seating areas.
+A War Memorial, erected in 1920 and designed by Gilbert Bayes, stands to the south-east of the cascade and is separately listed.

-The southern range also has large boulder formations of differently-coloured strata, including some genuine sandstone boulders, as well as short tunnel and archway openings, along with a stair, providing pedestrian and vehicular access to the rear courtyards of the Harbour Parade properties which lie behind.
-The inner faces of the tunnel, archway and the courtyard side of the range are similarly constructed in Pulhamite.
-The western end of the southern side abuts the Portland stone side wall of Number 52, Harbour Parade at ground floor level.
-A small outlier of rock sits at the top of Kent Steps.
-The Pulhamite structures were designed to incorporate planting troughs and both ranges contain various bedding plants and shrubs.
+The southern range features large boulder formations of differently-coloured strata, including genuine sandstone boulders, as well as short tunnel and archway openings, along with a stair, providing access to the rear courtyards of the Harbour Parade properties.
+The inner faces of the tunnels, archways, and the courtyard side of the range are constructed in Pulhamite.
+The western end of this range abuts the Portland stone side wall of Number 52, Harbour Parade, at ground floor level.
+A smaller, isolated rock formation is present at the top of Kent Steps.
+Planting troughs are integrated into the Pulhamite structures, and both ranges contain a variety of bedding plants and shrubs.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.